fulldecent/FDWaveformView/README.md

 <img src="https://i.imgur.com/fRrHiRP.png" width=250>
 </p>

-**Zoom in** to show only part of the waveform, of course, zooming in will smoothly rerender to show progressively more detail:
+**Zoom in** to show only part of the waveform, of course, zooming in will smoothly re-render to show progressively more detail:

 ```swift
 self.waveform.zoomStartSamples = 0